Information relating to appealing the teacher assessed grade(s)

 We only know what a student’s conditional offer is if they have chosen to share that information with us.
 It has not formed part of our objective grading of students.
 Where we do know this information, we must not let students know their submitted TAGs, even if they haven’t met the conditions of their offer.

-provides additional information for students and includes some frequently asked questions.
+This link provides additional information for students and includes some frequently asked questions.
 An electronic copy of this letter can be found on your academy website.

 We appreciate that this might appear to be a complex process but hope that furnishing you with as much information as possible will enable you to fully consider any next steps you consider appropriate.